 Upgrading CloudGen Access Proxy

-To upgrade your CloudGen Access Proxy to the latest version, execute one of the following.
+To upgrade your CloudGen Access Proxy to the latest version, execute the following command:

 Troubleshooting